Jim Jordan, Ohio Republican, Spars With CNN’s Jake Tapper Over Ukraine Whistleblower Details

 Particularly, the Ohio GOP Congressman and the CNN host argued over what, exactly, a summary transcript of the July 25 conversation between Trump and Zelensky, released by the White House on Wednesday, proves from the whistleblower complaint, which was released a day later on Thursday.

-Tapper grilled Jordan over his defense of the president’s actions during his appearance on CNN’s Sunday show, asking the lawmaker whether or not he believed it was a problem for a sitting president to ask a foreign government to work with is personal lawyer, Rudy Giuliani, and U.S. Attorney General William Barr to investigate a political rival.
+Tapper grilled Jordan over his defense of the president’s actions during his appearance on CNN’s Sunday show, asking the lawmaker whether or not he believed it was a problem for a sitting president to ask a foreign government to work with his personal lawyer, Rudy Giuliani, and U.S. Attorney General William Barr to investigate a political rival.

 “No, I don’t have any problem with the call,” Jordan told the CNN anchor.